List of Transformers film series cast and characters: Maximals

-The Maximals are a faction of Transformers that debut in Rise of the Beasts and sport beast modes.
+The Maximals are a faction of Transformers that debut in Rise of the Beasts and sport techno-organic modes themed on Earth animals.
+They came from an unknown jungle-covered planet before it was devoured by Unicron.

 Optimus Primal

-Optimus Primal (voiced by Ron Perlman) is the leader of the Maximals who transforms into a gorilla.
+Optimus Primal (voiced by Ron Perlman) is the leader of the Maximals who transforms into a western lowland gorilla.
+In robot mode, he wields two scimitar swords which can fuse into a double-bladed sword.